There’s a famous saying in golf: “Drive for show, putt for dough.”

 Seeing the errors in how people intuitively think about the golf swing made Bryson question how other parts of the game were played.
 Having majored in physics at college, he operates like a scientist.
 He subscribes to Charles Dickens’ famous line from Great Expectations: “Take nothing on its looks; take everything on evidence.
 There’s no better rule.”

 Where other golfers guess why they’re struggling at the driving range, Bryson brings two military-grade launch monitors so he can quantify his swing path to the tenth-of-a-degree.
 Where other golfers use standard grips, Bryson uses the world’s largest commercially available grips so he can reduce wrist cock in his swing and hold the club with his palms instead of his fingertips.
-Where other golfers have a half-inch length difference between every iron, all of Bryson’s are cut to 37.5 degrees, the length of a standard 8-iron.
+Where other golfers have a half-inch length difference between every iron, all of Bryson’s are cut to 37.5 inches, the length of a standard 8-iron.
 Where other golfers change their putting technique based on how they feel that day, Bryson’s implemented a system called vector putting: he uses math to compute the break and determine how the ball will roll along the grass.
 Where other golfers hit 7-10 degree drivers, Bryson copied the world long-drive champion and put a 5.5 degree driver in the bag.
 Where other golfers use a 45-inch driver, Bryson’s experimenting with a 48-inch one.

 Bryson showed that a determined contrarian, armed with the right data and a definitive plan, can upend conventional wisdom and prove that there’s a better way to do something.